-Twins beat writers La Velle E. Neal III and Phil Miller join Michael Rand every week to turn the marathon of a baseball season into a series of short sprints.
+Twins beat writers La Velle E. Neal III and Phil Miller of the Star Tribune join Michael Rand every week to turn the marathon of a baseball season into a series of short sprints.
 The Twins are worth talking about, and we hope you'll listen.

 La Velle E. Neal III joins Michael Rand to break down the Twins as they head into the offseason sooner than expected after a three-game sweep by the Yankees.
 The series highlighted a need for high-end pitching.
 How can the Twins get more of it, and what will they prioritize this offseason?